Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 The problems listed below are interrelated, the solution of one part of a problem is often closely related to the solution of one part of another problem.
 AGI may be attainable after satisfactory solutions of only a few problems.

+We do not include the topics of supervised learning and reinforcement learning because they can be considered solved ([Hassabis 2017](https://www.youtube.com/watch?v=V0aXMTpZTfc)), at least in the very narrow sense of still image recognition and video game play.
+Further improvements of the performances in these tasks will likely be driven by solutions to other topics covered in this article.

+We also stress that deep learning is only one way towards building general AI and we by no means imply that it is the only way.
+There are a lot of interesting discoveries that are motivated by symbolic AI, statistical machine learning, cognitive science, robotics, neuromorphic engineering, theoretical physics and other fields.
+They're promising directions but are beyond the scope of this preview.

 ## 1. Learning and Network Architecture

 ### 1.1 Update Rules